kninad/unix-v6fs/notes.md

 ----

-- In the terminal prompt have the current path (or pwd) before the terminal `$` sign just for the extra aesthetics.
+- In the terminal prompt have the current path (or pwd) before the terminal `$` sign just for the extra aesthetics. -- **DONE**

 - During cpin, can we make the v6file such that we only write the amount of bytes read from the external file instead of writing 1024 bytes at a time i.e writing one block at a time.
-This will ensure only required bytes are written -- **REQUIRED** (Can implement this later as a follow up project!)
+This will ensure only required bytes are written -- **DONE**

+- Print error messages and warnings for every kind of user exceptions.
+Example: if the filename is greater than 14 chars etc.

 Observations and Notes